gravitational/teleport/examples/chart/CONTRIBUTING.md

 If your functionality is only really useful to you, it's best to keep it on your own fork and deploy from there.

-Sometimes Teleport staff may take over your PR and make changes, or implement it in a slightly different way.
-We will make sure that you still get credited in the final commit if this happens.
+Sometimes Teleport staff may take over your PR and make changes, implement it in a slightly different way, or just merge it as part of a bigger merge of multiple PRs at once.
+We will make sure that you still get credit in the final commit if this happens.

 ## Guidelines